Rules for wild camping in the Lake District

 Before I list out wild camping spots I have used, a quick word about the legalities of wild camping in England.
 According to the letter of the law you should get the landowners permission before wild camping in the Lake District.
 However most people don’t as it is tolerated providing a few basic rules are followed.
 These are laid out on the LDNPA’s wild camping webpage and they are well worth a quick read.

-One final point: as I carry all my photography kit into the fells I need to keep it dry while experiencing the lakeland weather.
-For this reason I use a small tent, not a bivvy bag.
-This does limit my options somewhat but not by much.
+One final point: as I carry all my photography kit into the fells I need to keep it dry while experiencing the Lakeland weather.
+For this reason I use a small tent, not a bivvy bag which does limit my options somewhat but not by much.
+A lot of the photos resulting from these camping trips can be seen in my Lake District photo collection which I like to think justifies the extra effort.

 Anyway this article is about places to camp so let’s crack on with it.